How to Effectively Manage the Cost of Lubricant Filtration in Industrial Applications

 Online Particle Counting

-• Train Maintenance Personnel: Equip your team with the knowledge of how to select the right filters and maintain the filtration system to avoid unnecessary changes.
+• Maintenance staff: Train your team on how to choose the right filters and keep the system up and running to decrease unnecessary change-outs.

-• Monitor Filtration System Performance: Use technology like particle counters and bypass indicators to ensure optimal filter performance and reduce unnecessary filter changes.
+• Track filter performance: invest in technology like particle counters and bypass indicators in order to ensure filters are performing optimally, minimizing costly and unnecessary filter changes.

 Conclusion